- Docs Home

 Step 1.
 Create the data source

-First, create the source1.yaml
+First, create the source1.yaml file as follows:

 # The ID must be unique.